rpuig2001/CDM/README.md

 For more information, check the CAD GitHub Repository. https://github.com/rpuig2001/Capacity-Availability-Document-CDM

-### VDGS
-Pilots can use the CDM vdgs - https://vats.im/vdgs
-### What can pilots see?
-From  there, pilots can monitor their EOBT, TOBT, TSAT, CTOT and SID.
-### What can pilots modify?
-The TOBT can be modified.
-It will have a direct effect to the plugin if _"PilotTobt"_ option is enabled.

-IMG

 ## Commands
 - ``.cdm refresh`` - Force the refresh phase to do it now.